-The teaching, learning and assessment strategy for the programme is guided by the UCEMwide Learning, Teaching and Assessment (LTA) Strategy.
-The approach adopted is learnercentred, but supported and guided, as appropriate to supported online learning.
+The teaching, learning and assessment strategy for the programme is guided by the UCEMwide Learning, Teaching and Assessment Strategy (LTAS 2020-2025).
+The approach adopted is student-centred learning design, that supports the educational needs of our diverse student community.
+Learning has been designed with flexibility in mind to support students to adopt their own learning experience best suited to their needs.

-Students are taught through online learning resources available to them, including customised text material, core texts, learning activities and interactive media.
+Students are taught through online learning resources available to them, including customised text material, study papers, learning activities and interactive media.
 These are complemented by a variety of Tutor-facilitated sessions and interactions, using a range of media for enhancement of the learning experience.